sdss/python_template/{{cookiecutter.repo_name}}/STYLE.rst

 So you want to write some Python code.
 Congratulations, you've arrived at the right place!
-This repository has a dual purpose: it provides a template for a basic, but complete, Python package; and lists the coding standards and recommendations for developing code for SDSS.
+This repository has a dual purpose: it provides a `template <sdss-python-template.readthedocs.io/en/latest/>`__ for a basic but complete Python package; and lists the coding standards and recommendations for developing code for SDSS.
 Please, read this document carefully.
 If you decide to develop your product based on this template, feel free to replace `<README.rst>`__ with a description